 Beige tones and textures such as wood and linen may also be often present due to their natural feel, bringing us closer to nature.
 On the other hand, they remove us further from the mass-produced and negative environmental connotations of plastic and unsustainable fibres.

 A muted or minimal colour palette is not a prerequisite for slow living.
 Yet, these colours often align with the values of encouraging a sense of slowness and calm, while also connecting us with nature and more sustainable choices.
+That said, it’s also worth considering colour psychology when designing a scheme.
+Each individual using the space may have a different colour personality and be drawn to or jarred by certain colour combinations.

-Of course, our individual choices and aesthetic will differ greatly, yet, many of us may find ourselves pulling away from many mass-produced items, opting instead for a few handcrafted and sustainable homewares.
+Of course, our individual choices and aesthetic will differ greatly, yet, many of us may find ourselves pulling away from many mass-produced items, opting instead for a few handcrafted and sustainable finds.
 In our fast paced world, we may also share the commonality of being drawn to muted colour palettes that encourage calm or an increased sense of connection with nature.